 The pastoral area offers different spaces for personal or group deepening, reflection and celebration, believing in all members of university community.
 It oversees the animation of this dimension and personal accompaniment.
 On the occasion of Christmas and Easter he organizes the traditional Concert-Proclamation.
 The activities carried out in this field are updated and published annually.

-The solidarity and cooperation area allows us to sensitize and act in difficult realities in our environment with specific actions: solidarity campaigns, exhibitions, conferences, etc. From the cooperation sense, we travel to other countries to collaborate in volunteer work through organizations committed to development.
+The solidarity and cooperation area allows us to sensitize and act in difficult realities in our environment with specific actions: solidarity campaigns, exhibitions, conferences, project presentations, etc. From the cooperation sense, we travel to other countries to collaborate in volunteer work through organizations committed to development.

-The Ramon Llull professorship therefore aims to bring up to date the humanistic, integrating and vital perspective of the world of science and of the level of understanding of Ramon Llull, the literary author of the Blanquerna.
+The Ramon Llull Chair therefore aims to bring up to date the humanistic, integrating and vital perspective of the world of science and of the level of understanding of Ramon Llull, the literary author of the Blanquerna.

 PhD.
-Andreu Ibarz Mellado
+Andreu Ibarz Mellado, Director

 PhD.
-Jordi Sánchez Torrents
+Jordi Sánchez Torrents, Coordinator